Urban Planning

 Thesis

 Opportunities for thesis projects in Urban Planning are highly varied.
-Consistent with the Barrett requirements, Honors students mostly work with a two-person committee (Thesis Advisor, or First Reader, and a Second Reader).
-A Third Reader is optional but not required.
+Consistent with the Barrett requirements, Honors students work with a two person committee.

 To check out potential advisors in SGSUP, you can check out our faculty here.
 Or reach out to Kelli.Larson@asu.edu with your interests or to schedule a meeting, and she can help direct you to faculty with relevant expertise.